simonescaccia/IoTProject/Design.md

 #### Water flow sensors

 Water flow sensors are installed at the water source or pipes to measure the flow rate of water.
-The relative metric is as liters per hour or cubic meters, to be scaled in our context.
+The chosen metric for flow measurement is liters per minute.
 The structure of the sensor consists of a plastic valve (from which water can pass) and a water rotor along with a Hall effect sensor (a voltage difference is induced in the conductor due to the rotation of the rotor), measuring the sense and the intensity of the flow.
 When water flows through the valve, it causes a change of speed of the rotor, calculated as output as a pulse signal.
 The sensor is powered with a 5 V supply voltage of DC.

-You can find our water flow sensor [here](https://www.amazon.it/dp/B079QYRQT5?psc=1&ref=ppx_yo2ov_dt_b_product_details)
+Water flow sensors used for our protoype can be found [here](https://www.amazon.it/dp/B079QYRQT5?psc=1&ref=ppx_yo2ov_dt_b_product_details)

 ### Actuators